 I used HubSpot's official Instagram account for these instructions, since my personal account isn't verified (I also, you'll be surprised to hear, don't have 10,000 followers … ).

-1. Take a photo or upload one to your Instagram Story, and then click the icon at the top right that looks like a chain.
+2. When uploading to your Instagram Story, click the icon at the top right that looks like a chain.

-2. Here, click "+ URL" to add a link to a web page.
-If you were interested in linking your Story to your IGTV video, you could choose that option, instead.
+This will allow you to designate which link to add to your Story.
+If you were interested in linking your Story to your IGTV video, you could choose that option instead.

-3. Type the URL into the text box.
-When you're finished, click "Done" in the top right.
+4. Type the URL into the text box.

-4. When you're ready to publish, click the "+ Story" button at the bottom right of your Story.
-Now, your published Story has a "See More" swipe up link.
+6. When you're ready to publish, click the "+ Story" button at the bottom right.

 Instagram Swipe Up Link Examples